How we’re adapting our work in response to the COVID-19 pandemic.

 Alongside supporting people to stay safe and overcome the immediate challenges posed by the pandemic, we’re continuing our ongoing work to strengthen the essential systems that underpin society – including healthcare, education, communication, infrastructure and social safety nets.

 Essential to this is enabling people to understand their rights to support, and empowering them to hold governments and other institutions to account.
-In particular, we will work to safeguard access to services for the most vulnerable and marginalised.
+In particular, we're working to safeguard access to services for the most vulnerable and marginalised.

-We will ensure that through all our programmes we are continuing to build communities’ resilience, focusing on developing people’s capacity through sustainable actions, rather than creating dependency.
+We are ensuring that all our programmes continue to build communities’ resilience, focusing on developing people’s capacity through sustainable actions, rather than creating dependency.

 How we’re working